Real Estate Program

 FINA 4382 – Developing a Real Estate Project (3 CH)

 Introduction to the real estate development industry including applied processes and best practices used on actual development projects.
 The course follows the development process from an entrepreneurial and “deal making” point-of-view.
 Course topics include market analysis, site selection, project budgeting/financial analysis, land acquisition, marketing and leasing, joint ventures, financing, design and construction management, and dispositions.
 In addition, this course will utilize case studies to illustrate these practices, and illustrate the multidisciplinary nature of real estate development teams.

-Overview of the major divisions of residential real estate, multi-family, single family, community development and homebuilding in which students gain knowledge and skills in all professional aspects of the residential business, financial analysis, market analysis, financing, development, sale or leasing and operations.
-This is an “enterprise based course”, meaning-how a multifaceted residential real estate company is organized and operates at corporate level.
+Overview of the major divisions of residential real estate, multi-family, single family, community development and homebuilding in which students gain knowledge and skills in all professional aspects of the residential business, financial analysis, market analysis, financing, development, sale or leasing, and operations.
+This is an “enterprise-based course,” meaning how a multifaceted residential real estate company is organized and operates at the corporate level.